exercism/csharp/docs/GENERATORS.md

 A more *complex* generator would be the ComplexNumbers generator found [here](https://github.com/exercism/csharp/blob/master/generators/Exercises/ComplexNumbers.cs).

-The `Exercise` abstract class currently exposes five methods that are used for overriding the default behavior when generating an exercise.
+The `GeneratorExercise` abstract class currently exposes five methods that are used for overriding the default behavior when generating an exercise.

 ### void UpdateCanonicalData(CanonicalData canonicalData)
 Update the canonical data for a given test.